top of page

 The Vagus Nerve and Your Nervous System States

 Your gut and brain are also in constant conversation through the vagus nerve, the longest nerve in the body.
 It carries messages in both directions between your brain and organs, including our digestive system.
-Here's the part that surprised me when I first learned it: about 80% of those signals travel from your body to your brain.
+A part that surprised me when I first learned about the vagus nerve: about 80% of those signals travel from your body to your brain (Berthoud & Neuhuber, 2000).
 In other words, your body has a lot to say!
 That ongoing traffic influences digestion, mood, immune responses, and how you handle stress and emotions (Cryan & Dinan, 2012).

-The vagus nerve is also part of how your nervous system shifts between different states throughout the day.
+The vagus nerve is also part of how your nervous system shifts between different states throughout the day (Porges, 2011).
 You might recognize some of these:

 Rest and digest: When you feel safe and relatively calm, ventral vagal pathways support smoother digestion.
 You can taste your food, notice more subtle hunger and fullness cues, and feel your body settling.
 This is when your body can more easily absorb nutrients and send clear signals about what it needs.

 You know this feeling: sinking into the couch at the end of the day.
 An exhale.
 Perhaps this feels rare with our modern pressures.
-We have the news cycle, social media, economic stress, the mental load of schedules and tasks, diet culture's constant noise.
 Sometimes it means actively reducing stimulation: turning off your phone, stepping outside, breathing slowly, or getting support that helps your body regulate, whether that's body-based (massage, yin/restorative yoga, acupuncture), mind-based (therapy, coaching), or relational (a friend who truly gets it).

 Fight or flight: When you’re stressed, anxious, or perceiving threat, sympathetic activation takes the lead and your body prioritizes survival.
 Digestion can slow or pause, blood flow shifts away from the gut, and appetite may drop or feel “jittery” and unreliable.
 You might know you need to eat but feel unable to because your body is focused on immediate safety, not processing lunch.